FujiPy/CCI-and-Key-Economic-Indicators/CCIMarkdown.md

     204    169.351

-    <ipython-input-12-603d0a4cdd0c>:3: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame.
-    Try using .loc[row_indexer,col_indexer] = value instead

-    See the caveats in the documentation: https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#returning-a-view-versus-a-copy df['DATE'] = pd.to_datetime(df['DATE'])

 # 4.)
 Flip Shiller-Home Price Index Values

 ## 4.)
 Reverse Values of CSUSHPISA column (The data was entered backwards in the original dataset)